mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Vygotsky drew on marxist conceptions of activity to describe the importance of mediation via objects and concepts by the learning subject to active an objective (object) [@luriia1976cognitive].

-Historically AT had limited take up in western academia before Cole's translations of Vygotsky and work to bring some of the foundational concepts into an educational psychology setting, aligning them with a broader social turn in psychology, explored as cultural psychology [@cole_cultural_1996].

-The work in this field by scholars such as Wertsch and Cole places community and context as vital in studies of learning.
-Of particular importance are the role of cultural mediation in development, and role of objects to study human culture [@cole_beyond_1996-1; @cole_culture_1995].

 <!-- The vital role of cultural mediation in development [@cole_beyond_1996-1] which recalls a situating of pedagogies as a meditational strategy.
 This clearly aligns with community-based digital making and the use of objects as mediated objects and creative processes which facilitate and constituent participation. -->

-### Subject, Object and Mediation by tools

 Luria formulated the conception of the relation between subject, object and mediating tools into a trianglar representation.